 The Company enters from time to time into management agreements with the Managers for the provision of executive officers and management services to vessel-owning Subsidiaries.
 Pursuant to the management agreements, the vessel-owning Subsidiaries enter into separate ship management agreements with either one of the Managers under which chartering, operations, technical and accounting services are provided to the vessels.
 Pursuant to the management agreements, the Subsidiaries that have entered into agreements to acquire newbuild vessels are required to enter into supervision agreements with either one of the Managers.
-The Managers under these agreements receive fees, (the "Fees"), comprised of ship management fees, (the "Ship Management Fees"), supervision fees, (the "Supervision Fees") and sale and purchase commissions, (the "Commissions").
+The Managers under these agreements receive fees (the "Fees"), comprised of ship management fees (the "Ship Management Fees"), supervision fees (the "Supervision Fees") and sale and purchase commissions (the "Commissions").
 The Managers are both related parties that are controlled by Polys Hajioannou.

 On May 29, 2018, following the expiration of the old management agreements, Safe Bulkers signed new management agreements with the Managers (the "Management Agreements").
-The Management Agreements have an initial term of three years expiring on May 28, 2021 and can be extended for two additional terms of three years each.
-The fees provided by the Management Agreements are fixed until May 29, 2021 and upon mutual agreement with the Managers, can be adjusted for a subsequent term of three years each time on May 29, 2021 and May 29, 2024.
+The Management Agreements had an initial term of three years expiring on May 28, 2021 and could be extended for two additional terms of three years each.
+The fees provided by the Management Agreements were fixed until May 29, 2021 and could be adjusted for a subsequent term of three years each time on May 29, 2021 and May 29, 2024 upon mutual agreement with the Managers.
+On May 29, 2021, the Company and the Managers agreed to extend the term of the Management Agreements until May 28, 2024.